 While you are singing falsetto you have probably noticed that while you are changing between your head and falsetto voice that there is a short break and a vibrato effect to it.
 Beginner falsetto singers oftentimes do not know how to control their vibrato correctly and they end up sounding almost like they are singing off-tune.
 Advanced singers are fairly good at hiding this vibrato effect and you probably will not even notice it.
 If you don’t know how to control your vibrato then my recommendation is to check out my recent article Too much vibrato in voice? ( How to Fix? ).

-If you are a beginner singer, and you have never heard of vocal placement then you probably confused so let me explain.
-While you are singing with your chest voice you usually have a fairly deep voice which comes from the back of your mouth, however when singing higher notes you should focus on placing the falsetto voice in your forehead, this way you will actually have a sensation that the sound is coming out of your forehead, this is also called, forward placement technique.
+If you are a beginner singer, and you have never heard of vocal placement then you are probably confused so let me explain.
+While you are singing with your chest voice you usually have a fairly deep voice that comes from the back of your mouth, however when singing higher notes you should focus on placing the falsetto voice in your forehead, this way you will actually have a sensation that the sound is coming out of your forehead, this is also called, forward placement technique.

 When singing high notes, no matter if you are using your head voice or your falsetto voice you have to open your mouth as wide as you comfortably can.
 If you have been struggling with falsetto singing then go in front of the mirror and yawn, notice how wide you have opened your mouth.
 Now start singing with your falsetto voice in front of the mirror, preferably something with plenty of high notes.

-You will probably notice that while you are singing the high notes that you do not open your mouth as wide enough as when you yawn.
+You will probably notice that while you are singing the high notes you do not open your mouth as wide enough as when you yawn.
 Try the exercise again, but now focus on opening up your mouth wider when you are singing the higher notes, you will instantly notice how much better it sounds.